-Mr W has a self-invested personal pension (SIPP) with Options UK Personal Pensions LLP (formerly Carey Pensions UK LLP) ("Options").
-Mr W transferred his existing personal pensions to the SIPP to invest in a property-based investment scheme in Cape Verde.

-Mr W's complaint is that Options was negligent in accepting his application from the unregulated introducer to open a SIPP and to make such an investment in his case.
+Mr S has a self-invested personal pension (SIPP) with Carey Pensions UK LLP now Options UK Personal Pensions LLP ("Options").
+Mr S transferred his existing personal pension to the SIPP to invest in a property-based investment scheme in Cape Verde.
+Mr S's complaint is that Options was negligent in accepting his application to make such an investment from the unregulated introducer in his case.